Redesigning the AttitudeLive Website for Accessibility

 - All participants found the website pretty easy to navigate.

-- All participants liked that the “Get Started” CTA on Homepage stands out; they clicked on it to create a custom feed.
+- All participants liked that the "Get Started" CTA on the Homepage stands out; they clicked on it to create a custom feed.

 - All participants accomplished creating an account.